fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

-# FPGA Implementation of the MSM pippengers algorithm
+# FPGA Implementation of the MSM Pippengers algorithm

 We have implemented a FPGA design that runs on a AWS F1 instance and can compute the MSM of a large number of elliptic point and scalar pairs on the BLS12-377